Kathak's living legend, Pandit Birju Maharaj, dies at 83 | www.lokmattimes.com

 Kathak's living legend, Pandit Birju Maharaj, dies at 83

-New Delhi, Jan 17 Living legend of Kathak, Birju Maharaj, who had been diagnosed with kidney disease a ...
+New Delhi, Jan 17 The living legend of Kathak, Birju Maharaj, who had been diagnosed with kidney disease ...

-New Delhi, Jan 17 Living legend of Kathak, Birju Maharaj, who had been diagnosed with kidney disease a few days ago and put on dialysis, died at his home late on Sunday.
+New Delhi, Jan 17 The living legend of Kathak, Birju Maharaj, who had been diagnosed with kidney disease a few days ago and put on dialysis, died at his home here late on Sunday.
 He was 83.

 Maharaj ji, as he was popularly known, was said to be playing with his grandsons when his health unexpectedly deteriorated, requiring him to be rushed to the hospital, where he died of a heart attack.